drewsamsen/sr-cards-api/docs/decks.md

       "updatedAt": "2023-03-04T12:00:00Z"
     },
     "emptyDeck": true,
     "message": "This deck doesn't have any cards yet.
-Add some cards to start reviewing!"
+Add some cards to start reviewing!", "dailyProgress": {
+      "newCardsSeen": 0,
+      "newCardsLimit": 5,
+      "reviewCardsSeen": 0,
+      "reviewCardsLimit": 15,
+      "totalRemaining": 20
+    }
   }
 }
 ```